 It can be difficult for a homeowner (or a novice homeowner’s insurance inspector) to tell the difference between hail damage vs blistering on a roof.
 While both of these issues indicate a damaged roof, knowing the difference between hail damage vs blistering can make a big difference when it comes to an insurance claim.

 Hail damage is caused by the external impact of hail hitting your roof.
 Blistering is caused by internal issues in your roof.
 Both of these types of damage to your roof can look similar, but they have different causes.
-An experienced roofing contractor can tell the difference at a free roof inspection.
+An experienced roofing contractor can tell the difference during a free roof inspection and document observed roof conditions and damage.

 A popped blister to a shingle can mimic the look of hail damage.
 If an insurance inspector looks for blistering, they could see hail damage and assume it’s shingle blistering.
 Since blistering is unrelated to storm damage, insurance may choose not to cover it.